finn200102/Etch-a-Sketch/README.md

-# A Solution Etch-a-Sketch from the Foundations Course of the Odin Project
+# A Solution to Etch-a-Sketch from the Foundations Course of the Odin Project

 A basic sketchpad implemented with javascript.